WMYM-Experimental/Art-Human-Expression-Communication_Portfolio/README.md

 By making this website by myself (without using "Canva" or any other type of web page creation software by blocks) I will be able to improve technical and artistic skills at the same time.

 PD.
-I really enjoy this project C:
+I really enjoy this project C:.
+But i'll improve it by the time.

 ### Technologies:

--HTML
--CSS
--JavaScript
+- HTML
+- CSS
+- JavaScript - Vanilla
+- Google Icons
+- Google Fonts